 Hunger and Starvation Across the World is Affecting Half of Human Race

 Hunger and starvation across the world have ravaged mankind since the beginning.
-Half of the human population still suffers from it; over 820 million people are in the grasp of this debilitating crisis, with millions more under its threat owing to the current coronavirus pandemic.
+Half of the human population still suffers from it; over 820 million people are in the grasp of this debilitating crisis, with millions more under its threat owing to the current coronavirus pandemic and climate change.

 The perilous cycle of hunger passes from one generation to the next.
 Families who struggle with chronic hunger and malnutrition consistently go without the nutrients their minds and bodies need, which then prevents them from being able to perform to their best abilities.

 Although Africa is portrayed through various mediums as the epicenter, Asia has always had more hungry people.
-More malnourished children could be since Asia has such a huge population.
+More malnourished children can be found in the continent, since Asia has such a huge population.

 This reversal in progress clearly sends a message to do more and urgent efforts if the Sustainable Development Goal (SDGs) of Zero Hunger is to be acquired by 2030.